Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- List any relevant experience you’ve gained by volunteering or internships
+- List any relevant experience you have gained through volunteering or through internships

-- Highlight any accomplishments or responsibilities you held in these roles.
+- You should highlight any achievements or responsibilities you took on in these roles.

 References: